skip to content

 00:29:18 - Nick Taylor

 Yeah, cool.
 Let me just hide this for a sec.
 All right.
-And let's go to homepage js.
-Okay, so.
-All right.
-Oh, it installed import cost.
+And let's go to HomePage.js.
+Okay, so... all right.
+Oh, it installed Import Cost.
 That's what you were saying to avoid.
 I know that can be a memory hog sometimes, but whatever, it's in there.
 Hopefully my M1 doesn't explode.
 Okay, cool.
-So, yeah, so we got the page component here.
+So yeah, we got the page component here.
 I see some things already that look interesting to me.
-I mean, there's the.
-The link component, which generates the proper URLs for routes, and there's a meta tag.
-Is.
-Is that using something like Helmet under the hood to inject that into the head of the document or.
+I mean, there's the Link component, which generates the proper URLs for routes, and there's a Meta tag.
+Is that using something like Helmet under the hood to inject that into the head of the document, or...?

 00:30:02 - Anthony Campolo

 That's a good question.
-I know that we used to use React Helmet and then we created this.
-This meta tag.
-I'm not sure exactly whether we used Helmet or if we just kind of baked in our own kind of thing, but the important thing is that.
-Oh, wait, yeah, there we go.
+I know that we used to use React Helmet, and then we created this meta tag.
+I'm not sure exactly whether we use Helmet or if we just kind of baked in our own thing, but the important thing is that... oh, wait, yeah, there we go.
 Redwood uses React Helmet Async underneath.

 00:30:19 - Nick Taylor